mui/material-ui/docs/src/pages/components/text-fields/text-fields-es.md

 {{"demo": "pages/components/text-fields/FormattedInputs.js"}}

-El componente del campo de texto proporcionado debe manejar el atributo `inputRef`.
-The property should be called with a value that implements the following interface:
+The provided input component should expose a ref with a value that implements the following interface:

 ```ts
 interface InputElement {